Die Frau ohne Schatten: Act 2

 At the Dyer's house, the Dyer is drugged into sleep by the Nurse.
 The Nurse again conjures up the young man for the Wife, who grows frightened and rouses the Dyer.
 Barak is surprised to learn that there is a man in his house but then is quickly turned upon by his Wife, who shouts at him, then leaves for the city, leaving her confused husband.
-Left alone with Barak, the Empress feels more guilty than before.
+Left alone with Barak, the Empress feels guiltier than before.